Fishing for clues to how air pollution affects the heart

 Research into the effects of air pollution on heart health is growing as more people call for action on climate change around the world.
 One Manchester researcher has used her expertise in animal physiology to show how pollutants can have the same negative impact on human health as they do on marine life.

-She is approaching the topic by looking at the similarities between the ways in which the hearts of vertebrate animals – including humans – become weak or damaged, otherwise known as cardiotoxicity.
+She is approaching the topic by looking at the similarities between the ways in which the hearts of vertebrate animals – including humans – become poisoned by the environment, otherwise known as cardiotoxicity.

-Holly is a Reader at the Faculty of Biology, Medicine and Health with a research interest in cardiac physiology in ectotherms.
+Holly is a Professor in the Division of Cardiovascular Sciences at the Faculty of Biology, Medicine and Health.

 View academic profile